nicoloboschi/cleanup-astradb-env/README.md

       contents: write
     steps:
       - uses: actions/checkout@v4
-      - name: Clean AstraDB databases older than 1 day
+      - name: Clean AstraDB databases that have not been used in the last hour
         uses: nicoloboschi/cleanup-astradb-env@v1
         with:
           token: ${{ secrets.ASTRA_DB_TOKEN }}